 The appearance of this unique community bank, on the boardwalk of an old-western town, even depicts old-fashioned values.

 In recent years, Farmers has been adopting modern banking features.
 Debit cards and on-line banking bring customers – for those who want this – easier access to their accounts.
-Farmers’ clients can now get money at the nearest ATM or access their account 24 hours a day, seven days a week.
+Farmers’ clients can now get money at the nearest ATM or access their account online to pay bills or check their balance 24 hours a day, seven days a week.